AtharvaK2465-tech/Disease-Prediction-System-using-Machine-Learning/README.md

   - `sklearn.preprocessing.OneHotEncoder` or `pd.get_dummies` → transforming nominal categorical variables into one-hot encoded vectors
   - Encoded datasets saved as new CSV files (e.g., `dataset_encoded.csv`, `Training_encoded.csv`)
   - Ensures all categorical features are represented as numerical data compatible with machine learning models

+## Disease Prediction Models

+- **Logistic Regression**
+  - Simple, interpretable model that estimates disease probability using linear relationships.
+  - Fast to train and provides transparent results, useful for clinical decision-making.
+  - Best suited when features have approximately linear influence on outcomes.

+- **Support Vector Machine**
+  - Effective in high-dimensional spaces and models non-linear boundaries with kernels.
+  - Often yields strong accuracy but requires careful tuning and is less interpretable.
+  - Suitable for complex symptom datasets where capturing intricate patterns is key.

+- **Random Forest**
+  - Ensemble of decision trees that handles non-linear relationships and mixed feature types.
+  - Robust to noise and overfitting, provides feature importance insights.
+  - Ideal for heterogeneous, noisy healthcare data requiring high predictive power.